deesylove/Reproducing_accMRI/README.md

 ## Training Code + Commands

+To check if your system has access to a GPU (important to know for running this code), we've added a small program to print out whether the hardware your system can access is currently a GPU or CPU.
+Use that by running ```python cuda_check.py```.

 In order to train this model, run the `main.py` file from the `discriminator` folder.
 Use input `python main.py --help` as an input to see the full range of commands.
 See below for a possible example:

 ```